FDA-MyStudies/install-script/README.md

 ### Writing Tests

-This repo uses an "xUnit"-style testing testing tool called [`shunit2`](https://github.com/kward/shunit2). `shunit2` was chosen over `bats` owning to the lack of strict mode support in `bats` when sourcing other scripts and their functions.
+This repo uses an "xUnit"-style testing tool called [`shunit2`](https://github.com/kward/shunit2). `shunit2` was chosen over `bats` due to the lack of strict mode support in `bats` when sourcing other scripts and their functions.
 See also: [Support for "unofficial strict mode"?](https://github.com/sstephenson/bats/issues/171).

 `shunit2` uses "assertions" as the currency with which code functionality is purchased.
-Some common, self explanatory assertions are: `assertEquals`, `assertNull`, and `assertTrue`.
+Some common, self-explanatory assertions are: `assertEquals`, `assertNull`, and `assertTrue`.
 Assertions generally follow the format: `<assertionFunction> <message upon failure> <expected results> <actual results>` and in true Bash fashion, mostly operate on strings.
 E.g.: `assertEquals 'values not equal' 'apple' "$(fn_which_prints_pear)"` would fail assuming `fn_which_prints_pear` would print "pear".

 Tests for specific functionality of a given installation "step" can be written to a test script file named after that steps (as with `step_intro_test.sh`).
 And tests for internal functions can be written to the `internals.sh` script file.